Coping With Birthday Depression: The Reality Of "The Birthday Blues"

 - Other specified anxiety disorder

-An introverted Personality
+An introverted personality

 Along with societal expectations, your expectations might be a source of depression around your birthday.
 For example, plans to own a home or cross items off a "bucket list" by a certain age might occur, pressuring you to feel you've met your goals by the time your birthday arrives.

-Social Dynamics
+Social dynamics

 It can be challenging to make friends as an adult.
 Perhaps you've lost close friends or family as time has passed and haven't been socially inclined since.
 Whatever the reason, birthdays can be difficult to celebrate without friends.
 The same feelings can arise when you don't get attention or recognition from your loved ones on your birthday.
 If the day passes unnoticed, you might feel lonely and unappreciated.
 In addition, if you planned a large party and no one showed up, you might feel that others don't consider you.

 You might recall happy, carefree times when you reflect on your childhood birthdays.
 However, nostalgia and memory can be unreliable, and people may sometimes long for an event or feelings that didn't, or don't, exist the way they remember.
-Nostalgia can increase feelings of sadness if your current situation fails to bring happiness to your memories.
+Nostalgia can increase feelings of sadness or depression if your current situation fails to bring happiness to your memories.

 The best ways to cope with birthday depression may vary between individuals, and what works for you may not work for someone else.
 Often, the goal is to cultivate a positive experience for yourself in your own way without denying or ignoring your feelings.
 A few ways to do so may include the following: